Autumn roasts with the most

 The Crown, Bray

-Drop into this super-relaxed, down-to-earth boozer and you’ll be playing cosy pub bingo: low beams (Ouch!
+The Crown at Bray is a super-relaxed, down-to-earth boozer and you’ll be playing cosy pub bingo: low beams (Ouch!
 Mind your head), roaring fire, exposed brick, dark oak furniture and a garden to boot the kids into.
 HOUSE!
+But in a post lockdown world, al fresco is still a go-go.
+That doesn’t mean you have to forfeit your Yorkies.
+Sunday Roast is served in its lovely garden.
 The beef has been described as ‘the best ever’, but if you’re not a fan of this British tradition, they offer pub classics too.

 The White Oak, Cookham